TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Project Proposal.md

 Aaron Neuharth - Measures of Success, Resources, Budget, Timeline, Personnel

 Dow Cox - Specific Implications and Broader Implications, Ethics, and Responsibility as Engineers.
 Reference [5] and [6]

+Austin DuCrest - Background, Survey of Existing Solutions, Measures of success